riverbed/Riverbed-Community-Toolkit/101-instrument-dotnet-app-on-windows/README.md

 # 101-instrument-dotnet-app-on-windows

-This cookbook helps to setup a simple dotnet web application on a Windows Server with the Aternity APM agent, to start practicing the Digital Experience Monitoring (DEM) with [Aternity APM](https://www.aternity.com/application-performance-monitoring/).
+This cookbook helps to setup a simple dotnet web application on a Windows Server with the Aternity APM agent, to start practicing Digital Experience Monitoring (DEM) with [Aternity APM](https://www.aternity.com/application-performance-monitoring/).

 ## Prerequisites